Garden greenhouse tour to Sweden!

 • Favorite chili pepper varieties – ‘Poblo’, ‘Santaka’ and ‘Rocoto’

-• Favorite flower varieties – Annuals like calendula and tagete (French marigolds, which she calls her little helpers); and also ‘Bishop’s Children’ Dahlias
+• Favorite flower varieties – Annuals like calendula and tagete (French marigolds, which she calls her little helpers); and also ‘Bishop’s Children’ Dahlias.

-If you would like to learn more about Tyra’s classes, lectures, and publishing ventures, please visit her beautiful blog
+And, if you would like to learn more about Tyra’s classes, lectures, and publishing ventures, please visit her beautiful blog